lufixSch/auto_llama/README.md

 ## Framework

-At the moment the framework is based on four main ideas:
+At the moment the framework is based on the following main ideas:

 1. Agents - Agent that uses an LLM and/or other tools to perform a specific task derived from a single prompt or a chat history.
-2. Managers - A system that decides which agent to use for a given prompt or chat history.
-However, the boundaries between Agents and Managers are not clear cut (see for example `auto_llama.agents.research.ResearchAgent`)
+2. Selectors - A system that decides which agent to use for a given prompt or chat history.
 3. Memory - A system that stores information across agents and prompts to improve the performance of the system.
 4. LLMs - A interface to interact with a LLM for regular text generation and chat.